TGH-2020/FeVeT/README.md

 - metrics: functions to calculate the metrics

 If you use this code in your work, please cite:
-> Wientzek, T. (2025).
+> Wientzek, T. (forthcoming).
 Using phonological feature vectors for automated phonological reconstruction and reflex prediction.
 Open Research Europe.

 ## How to run
 To replicate the findings of the study, it would be preferable to create a fresh Virtual Environment wit Python 3.9+ in this folder.